sarahg/wp-cloud-builds/README.md

-# WP Netlify Deploy
+# WP Cloud Builds

 This plugin triggers a Netlify deploy when a WordPress post is updated or created.
 It is meant to be used for headless WordPress with Gatsby as a front end.

-Full tutorial for usage located here: [https://scottbolinger.com/headless-wordpress-with-gatsby/](https://scottbolinger.com/headless-wordpress-with-gatsby/)
+Full tutorial for Netlify usage located here: [https://scottbolinger.com/headless-wordpress-with-gatsby/](https://scottbolinger.com/headless-wordpress-with-gatsby/)

 ## Usage

-* Clone this repository, unzip and add to wp-content/plugins
-* Active the plugin
+* Install and activate the plugin.
+* Create a new webook on your CI service:

+** Netlify
-* Create a new webook on Netlify under Build and Deploy => Continuous deployment, build hooks.
+1) Navigate to Build and Deploy => Continuous deployment, build hooks.
-* Coming soon...Add a deploy notification under Build and Deploy => Deploy Notifications.
-Click Add notification => Outgoing Webhook, enter this url: https://YOURSITEDOMAIN.com/wp-json/wp-netlify-deploy/notifications
+2) Add a deploy notification under Build and Deploy => Deploy Notifications.
+3) Click Add notification => Outgoing Webhook, enter this url: https://YOURSITEDOMAIN.com/wp-json/wp-cloud-builds/notifications

+** Gatsby Cloud:
+1) Set up a new site on the Gatsby Cloud dashboard.
+2) Navigate to General => Webhook and copy the Publish webhook.

-* Add your build hooks to the plugin settings and save.
+* Add your build hook to the plugin settings and save.
-* Select the hooks you want to trigger a rebuild in the plugin settings, and save.